ableinc/krystal/README.md

 3) Automatic updates
 4) Stepped on a few bugs (didn't hurt myself).
 # Heads up
-Planned updates and improvements:
+Planned updates and improvements | Completion dates:
-1) Krystal web application (any smartphone compatibility)
+1) Krystal web application (any smartphone compatibility) | N/A
-2) Fresh, polished pre-built model for interaction
+2) Fresh, polished pre-built model for interaction | N/A
-3) Less dependency on 'on-the-spot' information gathering (upon model completion)
+3) Less dependency on 'on-the-spot' information gathering (upon model completion) | N/A
-4) Mobile application (not of importance at the moment, major changes to Krystal still needed)
+4) Mobile application (not of importance at the moment, major changes to Krystal still needed) | N/A

 # Starting Krystal:
 Interacting with Krystal starts with: <i>"Hey Krystal" or "Krystal"</i><br>